Posted by: Tom McKeon on January 2, 2019

 Clothier Springs Capital Partners wrapped up its first 10 months of operations at year-end 2018.
 Net Asset Value returns for the partial year are close to 8.5%, driven largely by interest and dividend income.
 We don’t have to tell you that compares very favorably to the returns delivered by the listed markets for the quarter and year.

 By year-end 2018, we had made investments in ten separate projects or businesses.
 All of the investments pay a cash (quarterly) dividend, monthly interest or monthly unrealized return (NAV appreciation).
-Weighted average annual yield on the partnership investments is a hair over 10%.
+The weighted average annual yield on the partnership investments is a hair over 10%.
 Additional partnership returns will be realized as the projects refinance, recapitalize or are sold.
+We know the bavaglini usa e getta are very popular in Italy

 We are still shooting for the partnership to raise $2.5 million, at which time we will close the partnership to new investors and let the current investments perform.
 The partnership is now just below $1.7 million.
 We may open the partnership to new investors at a future date, or perhaps launch new partnerships.